NiLuJe/FBInk/README.md

 ## How do I install this?

 For Kobo devices, there's a discussion thread open [over here](https://www.mobileread.com/forums/showthread.php?t=299110) on MobileRead, where you'll happen to find standalone binaries.
-It's purposefully lacking in detailed instructions, because the target audience is mainly developpers and tinkerers.
+It's purposefully lacking in detailed instructions, because the target audience is mainly developers and tinkerers.
 Think of this as a safety precaution ;).

 There's also a sister thread for Kindle devices [over here](https://www.mobileread.com/forums/showthread.php?t=299620) where, besides binaries, you'll also find examples of people doing crazy things with it ;).